Boettner-eric/Advent-of-Code-2021/readme.md

 # Advent of Code 2021

 My main goals for this year:
-- Complete each challenge (for the stars :) )
+- Complete each challenge / star
-- Learn more Haskell and
+- Learn more Haskell
+- Get better at Python
 - Lint code
+- Have fun !